 If you have received a summons for court you will need to enter into a settlement agreement or follow the instructions on your summons to either (1) go to court, (2) attend court virtually, or (3) file an answer by the date in your court summons.

 If you are interested in a resolution of the case, please go to the settlement website that is provided in your paperwork (and linked here) and follow the instructions in order to gain access to a settlement agreement that we are authorized by our client to offer you.
-You will need your barcode, last name (enter name EXACTLY as it appears on your summons), and an email address to view the offer.
+You will need your barcode, full name (enter name EXACTLY as it appears on your summons), and an email address to view the offer.
 Click here if you have your court paperwork and would like to review your settlement agreement.

 If your case is NOT specifically related to non-payment issues, please send an email to email@example.com that you are seeking the additional fourteen days to move out or arrange an agreement with your landlord.